thuliteio/docs/src/content/docs/concepts/why-thulite.md

 ---
 title: Why Thulite?
-description: Thulite is the web framework designed for speed, security, and SEO.
+description: Thulite is a web framework designed for speed, security, and SEO.
 Learn why Thulite might be a good choice for your next website.
 sidebar:
   order: 0
 ---

-__Thulite__ is the web framework designed for __speed__, __security__, and __SEO__ — all powered by Hugo and npm.
+__Thulite__ is a web framework designed for __speed__, __security__, and __SEO__ — all powered by Hugo and npm.
 With Thulite, it's super easy to build content-driven websites — like blogs, marketing, and e-commerce — that are production-ready out of the box.
 If you need a website that loads fast, is max secure, and has great SEO, then Thulite is for you.

 ## Features